 Did the IRS Call Me or Is It a Scam?

-Many taxpayers have been contacted by individuals pretending to be the IRS.
-We’re here to help you identify and avoid scams, as well as how to handle one if it happens to you.
-Learn how to spot a real IRS notice from a fake one here.
+Generally, calls from the IRS are rare, but there are some circumstances where you might hear from them.
+Unfortunately, there are also known scams where individuals are contacted by someone pretending to be the IRS.
+We’re here to help you identify and avoid these scams, as well as how to handle one if it happens to you.

 Will the IRS call me?